 Can I use Peer Support to get help for my friend?

 We are trained to support the person in front of us.
 We can listen to your worries regarding someone else and if you feel they are in danger or are a danger to others its important to encourage that friend to contact the or their GP.

 Who supports the Peer Supporters?

-The Peer Supporters attend a reflective meeting with an LSE Student Counsellor every two weeks.
+The Peer Supporters attend regular reflective meetings with an LSE Student Counsellor.
 In this way, the Peer Supporters can learn more and talk about what difficulties, pressures or issues they themselves might have.